-The 3-2-1 and S-I-T: Surprising, Interesting, Troubling teaching strategies work well as exit card responses.
+The 3-2-1 and S-I-T: Surprising, Interesting, Troubling teaching strategies work well for exit card responses.
 You could also adapt the Emoji Emotions opening routine for this closing routine by offering five emoticons for students to choose from to express how they are feeling about their understanding, participation, or overall well-being.
-Here are a few other prompts you might consider for exit cards:
+1 Here are a few other prompts you might consider for exit cards:

 - What Do You Need?

 - What is something I can do as your teacher to support you in this class?